randyrossi/vicii-kawari/REGISTERS.md

 # Extra Features

 In addition to being compatible with a genuine VICII, VICII-Kawari adds a number of new features for C64 and 8-bit hobbyests to experiment with.

 ## Extra Registers

 Extra registers are enabled through the activation port (0xd03f) by poking it with the PETSCII bytes "VIC2".
 This prevents existing software from unintentionally triggering extra registers.

     POKE 54271,ASC("V")
     POKE 54271,ASC("I")
     POKE 54271,ASC("C")
     POKE 54271,ASC("2")

-Once activated, registers 0xd02f - 0xd03f are available to access VICII-Kawari extra features.
+Once activated, registers 0xd02f - 0xd03f become available and
+may be used to access VICII-Kawari extra features.
 Extra regsters can be deactivated again by setting bit 5 of 0xd03f to 1.

 ### Extra Registers Table